abdulrasaqzainab/COS110/README.md

 ## 📌 Module Overview

-This module focuses on **Object-Oriented (OO) Programming** and covers fundamental concepts such as:
+This module focused on **Object-Oriented (OO) Programming** and covered fundamental concepts such as:

 ✅ **Inheritance & Multiple Inheritance**
 ✅ **Polymorphism**